 Welcome to the Graduate Student Website

-As one of the 370+ active students in this multi-year program you are sure to have many questions about all aspects of your graduate experience.
 Our goal with this site is to make it easy for you to find the information you need in a timely and efficient manner.
 Take a few minutes to peruse the main items to your left.
 You will find information on courses and degree requirements, student resources, policies and procedures for each step of your degree and graduation as well as other helpful links!
 For more information or questions specific to your degree plan, please contact:

-Abhishek Chandra: Director of Graduate Studies
+Rui Kuang: Director of Graduate Studies

 Current students can contact email@example.com

-Prospective students please contact
+Prospective students, please contact

-(For current students only)
+Summer 2020 Drop-In Advising Hours (For current students only)

 Useful hours, and phone numbers